 Agnès Mignot: “Giving research back the time it needs”

-Recently appointed Deputy Vice President for Research Streamlining and Oversight of National Programs, Agnès Mignot is no stranger to the University.
-A researcher at the Institute of Evolutionary Sciences in Montpellier, she has spent many years working to improve relations between research and administration, while also advocating for the Nagoya Protocol and greater recognition of women in research.
+Recently appointed Executive Vice President for Research Streamlining and Oversight of National Programs, Agnès Mignot is no stranger to the University.
+A researcher at the Institute of Evolutionary Sciences in Montpellier, she has worked for many years to improve relations between research and administration, but is also committed to the Nagoya Protocol and to greater recognition of women in research.

 Name?